Uni-Sol/js-demos/README.md

 (based on example code from 'Canvas Pocket Reference' by Flanagan, 2011)

 [MOV16 ](http://uni-sol.ca/js-demos/mov16.html)
-(output show up in console; an emulation of a assembly MOV opperation on a 16-bit microprocessor)
+(output shows up in console; an emulation of a assembly MOV opperation on a 16-bit microprocessor)